-The word “Hedge” is derived from the Old English (German (Hecke) and Dutch (haag)), meaning “enclosure.”
+The word “Hedge” is derived from the Old English, German (Hecke) and Dutch (haag), meaning “enclosure.”
 Historically, hedges were constructed for protection; to prevent soil erosion, provide shelter from the wind, shield crops from livestock, separate fields, demarcate land ownership, and serve as wall fortifications.
 Consecutively entwining shrubs and trees creates a hedgerow, or a formidable wall, which can last for centuries.

-By 1688, The Glorious Revolution had permanently ended Catholic rule.
-The Catholic Stuart King James II and VII was overthrown, and any suspected opponents, like those of Glencoe, were massacred.
+By 1688, The Glorious Revolution had permanently ended Catholic rule in what would not yet be a United Kingdom of Great Britain, Scotland, Northern Ireland and Wales.
+(This did not happen until 1801).
+The revolution led to the overthrow of the Catholic Stuart King James II and VII, and any suspected opponents, like those of Glencoe, Scotland, were massacred.
 New laws abolished absolute rule of a monarch, prohibited Catholics from voting or holding public office, and barred monarchs from Catholic worship or marriage.

 In the 1740s, the Jacobites attempted five times to restore the Stuart monarchy, believing in the divine right of kings.
 Their fifth and final attempt failed when Bonnie Prince Charlie, the exiled grandson of the King James II and VII, tried to overthrow King George II.
 In 1746, the Jacobites and their cause were crushed in the Battle of Culloden.
 Within forty minutes, over 1,000 Jacobites were killed.
 The Duke of Cumberland and son of King George II, known as the “Butcher,” ordered the shooting of the wounded and the burning of prisoners, alive in pits.
 Over the next several months, he and his troops hunted and killed 1,000 more Jacobites.

 Six months prior to Culloden, Jacobite sympathizers Robert Murray Nairne and his beloved wife Jean Mercer, heiress of Aldie, planted a beech hedgerow along 600 yards of their Meikleour estate in Perthshire, Scotland.
-While working on the hedge, Nairne and his grounds men learned of Prince Charlie’s arrival in Scotland.
+While working on the hedge, Nairne and his groundsmen learned of Prince Charlie’s arrival in Scotland.
 They and others from nearby glens rallied to join him.
 Nairne and his men never returned; their bodies sank in the thick mud and bloody mire of Drummossie Muir.